 Xing H J,Liu A W,Li X J,Chen S,Fu L. 2022.
 Application of an optimized transmitting boundary with multiple artificial wave velocities in spectral-element simulation of seismic wave propagation.
-Acta Seismologica Sinica,44(1):26−39. doi: 10.11939/jass.20210090
+Acta Seismologica Sinica,44(1):26−39.
+DOI: 10.11939/jass.20210090

 Citation: Xing H J,Liu A W,Li X J,Chen S,Fu L. 2022.
 Application of an optimized transmitting boundary with multiple artificial wave velocities in spectral-element simulation of seismic wave propagation.
-Acta Seismologica Sinica,44(1):26−39. doi: 10.11939/jass.20210090
+Acta Seismologica Sinica,44(1):26−39.
+DOI: 10.11939/jass.20210090

 Application of an optimized transmitting boundary with multiple artificial wave velocities in spectral-element simulation of seismic wave propagation